kjpracticerun/nlp-quote-project/README.md

 * **Problem Statement 1**: Given a collection of quotes, can the author of the quote be identified based on content and style.
 * **Problem Statement 2**: Given a random collection of quotes can a set of common topics/themes be identified.

-The quotes scraped from the Successories web site are from a diverse group of people (politicians and political leaders, musicians, poets, playwrites, scientists, business people, actors, artists, activists, philosophers) spanning multiple centuries.

-The orginal data source for the project is the [Successories web collection of most popular quotes].
+The original data source for the project is the [Successories web collection of most popular quotes].
 Quotes were obtained for all authors from A to Z.  Extracted attributes were:
 * author
 * quote